 Money touches every part of our lives, impacting our decisions, relationships, and mental health.
-But if you’re in debt, you’re not alone, and hope is not lost.
+But if you’re in debt, you’re not alone, and you can turn your finances around.
 Getting out of debt quickly is possible if you take the proper steps.

 Few schools in America teach personal finance, meaning most young people enter adulthood with their money views shaped solely by the example set for them at home.